 - If you’re especially miffed, then no explanation required!
 Just back up and give them a dirty look, especially if you feel it’s warranted.

 - And one of my personal favorites for people who don’t even bother to ask first: wordlessly reach out and touch their belly at the same time!
-They are sure to be taken aback by this response from you, and that ought to send the message really fast!
+They are sure to be taken aback by this response from you, and the breach of their own personal space ought to send the message really fast!

-- Or just get a funny t-shirt that gets the message across for you, like one of these:
+- If you’re not a confrontational type, then just get a funny t-shirt that gets the message across for you, like one of these:

 How did you deal with unsolicited belly rubs?
 Share your story in the comments below!